vvXranjan/smart-ats-resume-matcher/README.md

 # Smart ATS — Resume ↔ Job Description Matcher

-Smart ATS is an **explainable AI-powered Applicant Tracking System (ATS)** that evaluates how well a resume matches a given job description using **semantic similarity + keyword-based scoring**.
+Smart ATS is an **explainable AI-powered Applicant Tracking System (ATS)** that evaluates how well a resume matches a job description using **semantic similarity + keyword-based scoring**.

 Unlike traditional ATS tools, it explains *why* a resume scored the way it did and provides **actionable suggestions** to improve alignment.

 ---